Does SmugMug have an iOS app?

 The first time you open the app, we'll ask if you want to log in.
-If you don't have an account or just want to browse as a guest, tap the browse button.
+If you don't have an account or just want to browse without logging in, tap the browse button.

 You can always log in later by going to the home screen and tapping the user icon in the upper right corner.
-Logging in allows you to skip entering your viewing passwords and allows you to see your unlisted galleries, and to view photos that have been privately shared with you.
+Logging in allows you to skip entering your viewing passwords, to see your unlisted galleries, and to view photos that have been privately shared with you.

 You can view any SmugMug account and "bookmark" it on your home screen: yours, your friends, or your favorites.
 Hit the little headshot icon in the upper right to Add Someone:

 Enter the nickname of the Smugger you'd like to view.
 If it's a match, we'll place an icon with their Bio photo on your Home screen.

 Made a mistake?
 Tap Edit in the right corner.
 Then tap the X on the User or Favorite Gallery you want to be removed from your home screen.

 Add as many accounts as you like!
 Click the thumbnail with their name below it to view all folders accessible by Everyone (public) on their site.
 Tap any folder to explore it.

 Any photos that have been privately shared with you will show up in a Shared with Me section below the Users area.